 - The trend of drug use by young people is disturbing.

-2. (Common) (figurative) Something regarded as having properties similar to those of a drug, especially being addictive.
+2. Something similar to a drug; addictive.

 This is also a common definition of a drug, but refers not to things you ingest that cause physical effects, but other things which can be intoxicating and/or addictive.